 You can avoid the quarterly $25 maintenance fee by having a minimum of $15,000 in assets or by meeting the minimum across the household.
-This allows family to have their total assets combined to meet the minimum balance.
+This allows the family to have their total assets combined to meet the minimum balance.

 How do I deposit money into my TD Direct Investing Account?

 As a TD client, you can easily transfer money, otherwise you do it through a bill payment online.
-You can transfer existing accounts at another institution too.
+You can transfer existing accounts to another institution too.
 That’s how I started with RBC Direct Investing.